hdShang/arxiv-daily/docs/cs-AI/2025-09-20/papers/250916656v2-numina-a-natural-understanding-benchmark-for-multi-dimensional-intel.md

 ---
 layout: default
-title: NUMINA: A Natural Understanding Benchmark for Multi-dimensional Intelligence and Numerical Reasoning Abilities
+title: "NUMINA: A Natural Understanding Benchmark for Multi-dimensional Intelligence and Numerical Reasoning Abilities"
 ---

 # NUMINA: A Natural Understanding Benchmark for Multi-dimensional Intelligence and Numerical Reasoning Abilities